d4ndox/mnp/README.md

 ## How to set up a payment

-Two and a half ways to set up a payment.
+Two and a half ways to set up a payment using ```mnp-payment```.
+Every output of mnp-payment can be used to create an QR-code for the customer to scan with his mobil monero wallet.

 ### 1. Without a payment Id